16:56:10

 Generating Documents

-- CSV Export: Produce a clean, formatted CSV download detailing your execution prices, sizes, trading fees, and realized PnL for the selected period.
+• CSV Export: Produce a clean, formatted CSV download with FIFO tax lots, execution prices, sizes, trading fees, funding, ledger activity, and realized gains/losses for the selected period.

 Billing & Payments